Summertime means boozy frozen treats like these watermelon tequila pops!

 Summa summa summertime!

-Back to these watermelon tequila pops (which I probably should have called watermelon margarita pops), are terrific when served with a some lime wedges and a coarse rock salt.
+Back to these watermelon tequila pops (aka watermelon margarita pops!), are terrific when served with a some lime wedges and a coarse rock salt.

 Watermelon Tequila Pops

 - 8 cups sliced watermelon (about 4 cups, juiced)